-Dumfries Tennis Club 3.1.2 Working with Children - Code of Conduct
+3.1.2 - Code of conduct for people working with children

 Children and young people are able to play tennis because of the thousands of adults, both paid and unpaid, who provide opportunities for them to do so.
 All of these adults have special responsibilities to the children they work with.
 This code of conduct provides clear guidance on the types of practice that will meet these responsibilities.
 Good conduct not only prevents incidents and allegations, but also helps to highlight any conduct (by other people) that is unsafe or unprofessional.